 23. Sing a Song

 I do this all the time in the shower.
 And I highly recommend it.
 Despite what your neighbors may say (or even some of your early riser family members).
-Singing a song goes hand in hand with reading a poem.
+Singing goes hand in hand with reading a poem.
 Doesn’t matter if you know how to sing. just go ahead and knock some “Let It Be” as loud as you can (“Let It Be” is my favorite shower song, by the way).
 If you hear me humming some tunes in my beard that’s a good sign I started with a loud song in the shower.

 24. Read and Evaluate your Morning Phrase